 Why do low-income families use tax preparers?

-Many low-income families owe no income tax but still must file a tax return to receive refundable tax credits, including the earned income tax credit (EITC).
-Those who do file often need help, which nearly always comes from a paid preparer.
-The cost of that help erodes the net value of the EITC and other refundable credits.
+Many low-income families owe no income tax but still must file a tax return to receive refundable tax credits, including the earned income tax credit.
+Those who do file often seek help, which nearly always comes from a paid preparer.
+The cost of that help erodes the net value of refundable credits.
 That cost might be worth bearing if preparers helped their clients claim tax benefits that otherwise might be missed, but many don’t.

 Tax preparation for low-income families